connext/IRCs/2-onchain-interactions.md

 );
 ```

+#### `ForceMove` -> `ChallengeCleared`

-- `ForceMove` emits `ChallengeCleared` when a challenge is responded to or a checkpoint is submitted.
-This event is emitted at the end of the `respond` and `checkpoint` functions in `ForceMove.sol`.
+- This event is emitted at the end of the `respond` and `checkpoint` functions in `ForceMove.sol`.
 When in a challenge, users can choose to resume channel operations offchain by calling either function depending on the signatures on the state.
 When calling `respond` only need a single turn taker's signature on a higher nonced state is required to clear a challenge, whereas when calling `checkpoint` requires a state signed by all channel participants.
 Calling either of these functions will set everything except the `turnNum` in the challenge record to empty values.

 ```typescript
 event ChallengeCleared(